-Last week, I shared my recipe for slow cooker beef broth.
+Last week, I shared my recipe for slow cooker beef bone broth.
 If you haven’t read that post yet, I recommend that you do.
-You will learn all about the health benefits of broth and you’ll even find tips on how to store it.
+You will learn all about the health benefits of bone broth and you’ll even find tips on how to store it.

-I also wanted to share my recipe for chicken broth with you.
+I also wanted to share my recipe for chicken bone broth with you.
 Our freezer is always packed with both beef and chicken broth.
 We use broth in so many different recipes.
 We use it in soups, stews, sauces, etc. We often cook our veggies in it too.

 - I listed the heads and feet as optional.
 I highly recommend that you include them when making broth, as these are the most gelatinous parts of the animal.
-Check out the photo below to see how my broth turns out when I throw some of these into the slow cooker!
+Check out the photo below to see how my bone broth turns out when I throw some of these into the slow cooker!

 - I have listed all of the vegetables as optional in this recipe.
 Adding vegetables to broth adds more depth and flavor.
 But, if you are in a hurry or you are out of veggies, you only need 3 things – bones, filtered water and vinegar.
 It will still turn out great!